How do they compare?

 All mortgage brokers must hold an Australian Credit Licence (ACL) or be a credit representative under a wholesaler licence.

 Isn’t it expensive to use a mortgage broker?

 Actually, for most home loans, a mortgage broker is free!

-In fact, in most cases, you’ll actually pay less to use a broker than going directly to a bank since they can often negotiate a better deal for you.
+In fact, in most cases, you’ll actually pay less to use a broker than going directly to a bank since they can often negotiate a better mortgage deal for you.

 The only times a brokerage fee may be charged upfront is for small loans (typically less than $300,000), commercial loans or complex situations.

 All fees that a broker charges must be listed in their credit quote so just ask for a copy.